 UNESCO recognised ‘The Castles and Town Walls of King Edward in Gwynedd’ as a World Heritage Site in 1986.
-This part of North-West Wales was fiercely independent in the late 13th century, when the Plantagenet rulers of England were extending their power across the UK.
-Local rulers refused to support king Edward I, leading to a huge military campaign to subjugate the Welsh.
-The result was the huge castles and walls of Conwy, Harlech, Beaumaris and, most impressive of all, Caernarfon.
+This part of North West Wales was fiercely independent in the late 13th century when the Plantagenet rulers of England were extending their power across the UK.
+Local rulers refused to support King Edward I, leading to a huge military campaign to subjugate the Welsh.
+The results were the huge castles and walls of Conwy, Harlech, Beaumaris and, most impressive of all, Caernarfon.
 The huge castle at Caernarfon dominates the town and was the ruling centre for much of North Wales.
-More recently, it was here that the Prince Charles was named the Prince of Wales.
+More recently, it was here where Prince Charles was named the Prince of Wales.

 Warwick is one of the most historic English cities.
 Home to one of the oldest universities in the UK, it was established as an Anglo-Saxon burh, or fortified town, in the 10th century to defend against the Danes.
-The Normans first built the castle on the banks of the Avon in 1068, whilst much of what stands today was developed in the 14th century.
+The Normans first built the castle on the banks of the Avon in 1068, while much of what stands today was developed in the 14th century.
 Historians regard it as the finest piece of defensive architecture in the UK.
 The medieval earls of Warwick were major power brokers whose support could make or break a bid for the throne.
-In the city, the medieval East and West gates still stand along with the magnificent Perpendicular Gothic Beauchamp chapel.
-There’s plenty of excellent baroque and Doric design on show too.
+In the city, the medieval East and West gates still stand along with the magnificent Perpendicular Gothic Beauchamp Chapel.
+There’s plenty of excellent Baroque and Doric design on show, too.

 Situated deep in the border country between England and Wales, Ludlow has been a strategically important site for hundreds of years.
 Today, it is still one of the most unspoilt of England’s medieval towns, with hundreds of buildings listed as being of special architectural or historic interest.
 The medieval walled town stands on the top of a hill along with the 11th-century Ludlow Castle, rising above the surrounding countryside.
 The town played an important role in defending against the rebellion of Owain Glyndwr and the Wars of the Roses in the 15th century.
 From the castle, much of Wales was administered and ruled by the Council of the Marches, until the Glorious Revolution in 1689.